eformsignen/eformsignen.github.io/help/chapter5.rst

 Toggle
 --------------------

-This component is used for indicating a specific status such as ON/OFF.
-If you use this component, then the input value is switched according to a defined order whenever the component is clicked.
+This field is used for indicating a specific status such as ON/OFF.
+If you use this field, then the input value is switched according to a defined order whenever the field is clicked.

 |image12|

-You can change the status to **Good** or **Bad** by clicking the components as follows:
+You can change the status to **Good** or **Bad** by clicking the fields as follows:

 |image13|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/toggle-component-properties.png
-   :alt: Toggle Component Properties
+   :alt: Toggle Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the toggle component.
-For example, the ID of the component for the first inspection item can be named ‘inspection1’.
+Enters the ID of the toggle field.
+For example, the ID of the field for the first inspection item can be named ‘inspection1’.

 **② Items**

-Enters the list of items that will be toggled whenever the toggle component is clicked.
+Enters the list of items that will be toggled whenever the toggle field is clicked.
 You can separate each item by pressing Enter.

 **③ Allow Empty Value**

-Checking this option allows you to clear the item displayed on the toggle component.
-When you select a toggle component, you can toggle to another item but cannot clear the item displayed on the component.
+Checking this option allows you to clear the item displayed on the toggle field.
+When you select a toggle field, you can toggle to another item but cannot clear the item displayed on the field.
-However, by checking this option, you can clear the item displayed on the component as described below:
+However, by checking this option, you can clear the item displayed on the field as described below:

--  PC: Right-click on the component to display the pop-up menu and then select the **Initialize Input Data** menu.
+-  PC: Right-click on the field to display the pop-up menu and then select the **Initialize Input Data** menu.

 -  Mobile: Click the Trash icon.

 **④ Tooltip Text**

-Displays the description in Tooltip Text when you hover the mouse over a component.
+Displays the description in Tooltip Text when you hover the mouse over a field.

 .. _date: